folio-org/raml-module-builder/README.md

 ## PostgreSQL integration

-By default an embedded PostgreSQL is included in the runtime but is not run by default.
+By default an embedded PostgreSQL is included in the runtime, but is not run by default.
 To change that add `embed_postgres=true` to the command line (`java -jar circulation-fat.jar embed_postgres=true`).
 Connection parameters to a